It's easy to get naked in Colorado.

 Conundrum Hot Springs

 The remote Conundrum Hot Springs can be reached only via an 8.5-mile hike from a trailhead near Aspen.
 The trek in is a moderate one—never too steep, but it's not a short and easy skip through the woods either.
 There are three distinct stream crossings you'll have to make.
-Still, the reward is phenomenal: first-come/first-served designated tent campsites around a couple of natural hot springs set at 11,200 feet in elevation, including one that resembles an infinity pool.
+Still, the reward is phenomenal: tent campsites (permit required) around a couple of natural hot springs set at 11,200 feet in elevation, including one that resembles an infinity pool.

 The views of craggy peaks and towering pines in the Conundrum Creek valley are stunning.
 Expect to see other campers clothed during the day, with many folks stripping down to nothing to soak under a star-lit sky once the sun goes down.